openshift/origin/HACKING.md

 that do not.
 In general, high-level components that depend on the behavior of code running inside a Docker container should have at least one or two integration tests that test all the way down to Docker, but those should be part of their own test suite.
-Testing the API and high level API functions should generally not depend on calling into Docker.
+Testing the API and high-level API functions should generally not depend on calling into Docker.
 They are denoted by special test tags and should be in their own files so we can selectively build them.

 All integration tests are located under `test/integration/*`.
-For special function sets please create sub directories like `test/integration/deployimages`.
+For special function sets please create subdirectories like `test/integration/deployimages`.

 Run all of the integration tests with: